cledic/cortex-a9/README.md

 ![alt text](https://github.com/cledic/cortex-a9/blob/master/cortex-a9_qemu.PNG "How run qemu")

-I update the file ugui.c with a couple of function to draw RGB.
+I update the file ugui.c with a couple of functions to draw RGB.

-Inside the file kernel.c I write some code to do geometrics modification.
-Some code came from a [my project](https://www.youtube.com/watch?v=LL79iNhs-dI) the other, working very well, from Image Processing in C by Dwayne Phillips.
+Inside the file `kernel.c` I write some code to do geometrics modification.
+Some code came from a [my project](https://www.youtube.com/watch?v=LL79iNhs-dI) the other, working very well, from: `Image Processing in C by Dwayne Phillips`.

+Mostly it's a work in progress.
+I'm planning to recode the geometrics functions in NEON Intrinsics.

 # Internet Link